PhantomNimbi/Theme-Toolkit/README.md

 ## Install or Run

-Build the application or installer from the release tag.
+Build the installer from the release tag.
 Binary installer archives are not published with releases.

-- **Portable app:** Publish `ThemeToolkit.exe` as a self-contained `.NET 8.0-windows` executable and run it from any writable location.
-On first start it creates its normal user-data folders under `%LOCALAPPDATA%\Theme Toolkit`.
 - **Installer:** Publish `ThemeToolkitInstaller.exe` for the target architecture.
+Publishing it compiles the complete self-contained application and the uninstaller into its embedded payload.
 It requires the .NET 10 Desktop Runtime and installs without elevation to `%LOCALAPPDATA%\Programs\Theme Toolkit`.

 The installer:

-- Copies `ThemeToolkit.exe` and its bundled `Tools` directory to `%LOCALAPPDATA%\Programs\Theme Toolkit`.
+- Compiles and embeds the complete self-contained app (`ThemeToolkit.exe`) with its `Tools` directory, installing them to `%LOCALAPPDATA%\Programs\Theme Toolkit`.
 - Creates `%LOCALAPPDATA%\Theme Toolkit` with configuration, cache, log, output, repository, and resource folders.
 - Creates the per-user resource root at `%LOCALAPPDATA%\Theme Toolkit\Resources`, including `Cursors`, `Sounds`, `Wallpapers`, `Icons`, their `Imported` download folders, and `_hacks` for user-reviewed optional registry files.
 - Generates missing templates in `%LOCALAPPDATA%\Theme Toolkit\Resources\_templates` without overwriting existing files.
 - Creates a Start Menu shortcut and can optionally create a Desktop shortcut.
+- Registers the app in Windows Settings > Apps (Add/Remove Programs) pointing to the bundled uninstaller, which keeps user data by default unless **Remove all user data** is selected.

 Git and GitLab CLI (`glab`) are optional integrations for GitLab workflows. rclone is not required.
 When building the installer from a clone, install Git LFS and fetch the repository's LFS-managed registry archive first: